kavya123-ambure/kavya123-ambure/README.md

 - 📚 Constantly learning and exploring new tools to enhance my development skills
 - 💡 Always open to collaborating on projects and innovative ideas
 - 📧 Want to collaborate on a project?
 Feel free to contact me at kavyaambure@gmail.com
+- 📍 Based in Raichur, Karnataka | Open to Bangalore, Remote, Pune, Hyderabad

 Find me around the web 🌎: